jgonzalezdr/CppUMockGen/MANUAL.md

 CppUMockGen -i <InputFilename> -m -e
 ```

-CppUMockGen will determine that `array` is an non-typed output parameter, since by default parameters which types are pointers or references to _non-const_ primitive types are considered non-typed output parameters.
+CppUMockGen will determine that `array` is an non-typed output parameter (the default behavior for parameters which types are pointers or references to _non-const_ primitive types.

 Assuming that the tested function should call `Function11` once, passing the array to be initialized in `array`, and the number of elements of that array in `arrayLen` set to 5, and then the mocked function should initialize the array, we can use the generated mock and expectations in an unit test like this: